nasser/stopwork/README.md

 $ ./bin/stopwork presentation.stpwrk
 ```

 This will spin up a server at `http://localhost:54021` where your presentation can be found.
-Steer any modern browser to that URL and you're set.

-That's all.
+Speak slowly, clearly, and confidently, and maintain eye contact with your audience.
+You're going to do great.

 Navigation
 ----------